 The Department of Communications Media is housed in the College of Education and Communications.
-We offer the Bachelor of Science in Communications Media that includes tracks in Media Marketing, Media Production, News Media, and Media Studies.
-In addition to the MS degree, we also offer a Ph.D. in Media and Communications Study.
+We offer the Bachelor of Science in Communications Media that includes four tracks: Media Marketing, Media Production, News Media, and Media Studies.
+In addition to the MS degree, we also offer a Ph.D. in Media and Communication Studies.
 Our production facilities include dedicated space for audio, video, graphics, photography, radio, and film production.